Tier II Canada Research Chair in Aboriginal Studies 2009-2019

 Poirier, Claire (2018).
 Hunting Buffalo Under the Ground: Encounters in Heritage Management.

-Osmond, Jazpyn (in progress).
-Research topic: When You Can’t Unearth the Covered Up: Archaeology and the Memorialization of Mount Cashel Orphanage (co-supervised with Dr. Oscar Moro Abadía).
+Osmond, Jazpyn (2020).
+When You Can’t Unearth the Covered Up: Archaeology and the Memorialization of Mount Cashel Orphanage (co-supervised with Dr. Oscar Moro Abadía).

 - De la Cadena, Marisol and Mario Blaser (Eds), 2018.
 A World of many Worlds.
 Duke University Press.